(*) Last updated by James Pro on Sept 21th, 2018.

 - It is a flexible blade, 6 inches long.

 - Carbon steel, the main component of Dalstrong stains and rusts easily.

-- It is precise and ultra-sharp, and stays that way for a long time, but is easy to sharpen when needed.
+- The Dalstrong blade is precise and ultra-sharp, and stays that way for a long time, but is easy to sharpen when needed.

-- It is of good height making it easy to handle with clearance for the knuckle.
+- It is of proper height making it easy to handle with clearance for the knuckle.

-- Handle is made from imported black pakkawood for a sleek look.
+- The handle is made from imported black Pakkawood for a sleek look.